 \subsection{Growth exponents of mean-square values}

-For an analytical estimation of the greatest LE one may consider behavior of mean-square values of fields (see~\cite{Klyatskin-2005}; {\it e.g.}, in the paper~\cite{Zillmer-Pikovsky-2005}, such an approach was utilized for approximate analytical calculation of the Lyapunov exponent for a stochastic system similar to system~(\ref{eq31-01})).
-Specifically, we make use of the following particular result of~\cite{Klyatskin-2005}, which is valid for a linear system of ordinary differential equations with noisy coefficients:
+For an analytical estimation of the largest LE of a linear stochastic system, one may calculate the exponential growth rate of mean-square values of variables ({\it e.g.}, see~\cite{Klyatskin-2005}).
+Specifically, we employ the following particular result of~\cite{Klyatskin-2005}, which is valid for a linear system of ordinary differential equations with noisy coefficients;

-For normalized Gaussian $\delta$-correlated noise $\xi(x)$ [\,$\la\xi(x)\ra=0$, $\la\xi(x+x')\xi(x)\ra=2\delta(x')$\,], the mean values $\langle y_i\rangle$ (averaged over noise realizations) obey the equation system
+For normalized Gaussian $\delta$-correlated noise $\xi(x)$ (\,$\left\langle\xi(x)\right\rangle=0$, $\left\langle\xi(x+x')\xi(x)\right\rangle=2\delta(x')$\,), the mean values $\langle y_i\rangle$ (averaged over noise realizations) obey the equation system